 Select the asset.

-Scroll the left-side content until you find the "AI Training" section.
+Scroll until you find the "AI Control" section.

 Click "Retrain Model."